 Twitter apologises to India parliament panel in China geo-tagging dispute

-Social media giant Twitter Inc has apologised to an Indian parliamentary panel for showing a northern Himalayan region as part of China, promising to make corrections by month-end, the panel's chief said on Wednesday.

-NEW DELHI: Social media giant Twitter Inc has apologised to an Indian parliamentary panel for showing a northern Himalayan region as part of China, promising to make corrections by month-end, the panel's chief said on Wednesday.
+NEW DELHI: Social media giant Twitter has apologised to an Indian parliamentary panel for showing a northern Himalayan region as part of China, promising to make corrections by month's end, the panel's chief said on Wednesday (Nov 18).

 Twitter's chief privacy officer Damien Kieran sent an apology letter to the Joint Committee on the Personal Data Protection Bill after the company geo-tagged India's northern territory of Ladakh in neighbouring China, the panel's head Meenakashi Lekhi told Reuters.